-- A. City Permit and State License.
-No person shall engage in distribution without both a current and valid City Commercial Cannabis Operation Permit issued for distribution as well as a current and valid equivalent state license as provided for under Division 10 of the Business and Professions Code, and as may be amended. - B. State Standards.
-All state requirements and regulations that govern distribution operations, including but not limited to the regulations promulgated by the California Bureau of Cannabis Control within the Department of Consumer Affairs, and as may be amended, shall apply as minimum requirements and regulations and requirements for 01007.0001/424158.1 distribution commercial cannabis operations within the City of Carson, in addition the requirements and regulations of this chapter and this Code.
+A. City Permit and State License.
+No person shall engage in distribution without both a current and valid City Commercial Cannabis Operation Permit issued for distribution as well as a current and valid equivalent state license as provided for under Division 10 of the Business and Professions Code, and as may be amended.

+B. State Standards.
+All state requirements and regulations that govern distribution operations, including but not limited to the regulations promulgated by the California Bureau of Cannabis Control within the Department of Consumer Affairs, and as may be amended, shall apply as minimum requirements and regulations for distribution commercial cannabis operations within the City of Carson, in addition to the requirements and regulations of this chapter and this Code.

-- C. Location Restrictions. - 1.
-No distribution operation shall locate or operate in any zone of the City of Carson, other than in industrial or commercial zones. - 2.
-No distribution operation shall locate within seven hundred and fifty (750) feet of a school, day care center, youth center, park, religious institution, library or regional shopping mall.
-The distance shall be measured as the shortest horizontal distance measured in a straight line from the property line of one site to the property line of another site. - D. Number of Permits.
-No more than one (1) distributor permit shall be active and valid in the City at any one time.
-A distributor permittee shall at all times be in the possession of a valid and current indoor cultivation permit. - E. Distribution Restrictions. - 1.
-Distribution operations shall distribute cannabis and cannabis products only between licensed cannabis commercial operations. - 2.
+C. Location Restrictions.

+- 1. No distribution operation shall locate or operate in any zone of the City of Carson, other than in industrial or commercial zones. - 2.
+No distribution operation shall locate within seven hundred and fifty (750) feet of a school, day care center, youth center, park, library, hotel or regional shopping mall.
+The distance shall be measured as the shortest horizontal distance measured in a straight line from the property line of one site to the property line of another site.

+D. Distribution Restrictions.

+- 1. Distribution operations shall distribute cannabis and cannabis products only between licensed cannabis commercial operations. - 2.
 Distribution operations shall not conduct retail sales of cannabis or cannabis products. - 3.
 Distribution operations shall not distribute any cannabis or cannabis products to retail operations unless such cannabis or cannabis products has been properly tested and approved for retail sale pursuant to State law. - 4.
-Upon demand by any Operation Officer a distributor shall make immediately available copies of any required shipping manifests as understood by Section 26070(f) of the Business and Professions Code. - F. Site Requirements.
-The site shall comply with the following requirements: - 1.
-Visibility.
+Upon demand by any Operation Officer a distributor shall make immediately available copies of any required shipping manifests as understood by Section 26070(f) of the Business and Professions Code.

+E. Site Requirements.
+The site shall comply with the following requirements:

+- 1. Visibility.
 Neither cannabis nor cannabis products shall be visible from the public right-of-way, the unsecured areas surrounding the buildings on the site, or the site's main entrance and lobby. - 2.
 Main Entrance and Lobby.
 The site shall have a building with a main entrance that is clearly visible from the public street or sidewalk.
 The main entrance shall be maintained clear of barriers, landscaping, and other obstructions.
 Inside of the main entrance, there shall be a lobby to receive persons into the site and to verify whether they are allowed in the distribution commercial cannabis operation areas.
 Members of the general public shall not be allowed in the distribution commercial cannabis operation areas except for reasons of lawful business. - 3.
 Secure Product.
-All cannabis and cannabis products at the site shall be kept in a secured manner at all times.

-4. Transport Area.
-Each building with a storage area shall have an area designed for 01007.0001/424158.1 the secure transfer of cannabis from vehicles to the storage area.
+All cannabis and cannabis products at the site shall be kept in a secured manner at all times. - 4.
+Transport Area.
+Each building with a storage area shall have an area designed for 01007.0001/426103.1 the secure transfer of cannabis from vehicles to the storage area.